jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!-- Slide: Bank teller vs. ATM.  and maybe vs. Venmo?? vs. Bitcoin??-->

-Conveniently, I believe we are now poised to experience disruptive innovation in the mental health services that we provide and the methods by which they are provided.
+Fortunately, I believe we are now poised to experience disruptive innovation in the mental health services that we provide and the methods by which they are provided.

 I use the term **disruptive innovation** intentionally to signal the magnitude and nature of this potentially transformative change.